fiskl-accounting/help-docs/docs/getting-started/Journies/company-settings.md

 Company settings includes your company name and address.

-It also includes you <Tag color="#3399ff">Time Zone</Tag> settings which is important for when your scheduled invoice are sent.
+It also includes your <Tag color="#3399ff">Time Zone</Tag> settings which is important for when your scheduled invoice are sent.